adambonneruk/space-cadet-pinball/README.md

 <img align="right" src=".images/logo-3dpfw.jpg" />

-[David Plummer](https://github.com/davepl) while working at Microsoft ported the code to Windows XP but modern UI developments, the 64-bit shell, combined with time pressures releasing the new Windows Vista operating system confined Pinball to the recycle bin from that release forward. ```Pinball.exe``` (the name of the _3D Pinball for Windows – Space Cadet_ executable) still works with modern (even 64-bit) versions of Windows but this code starts to look dated when viewed through a 2023 lens.
+Microsoft ([David Plummer](https://github.com/davepl)) successfully ported the code to Windows XP, but modern UI developments and the 64-bit shell, combined with time pressures releasing the new Windows Vista operating system confined Pinball to the recycle bin from that release forward. ```Pinball.exe``` (the name of the _3D Pinball for Windows – Space Cadet_ executable) still works with modern (even 64-bit) versions of Windows but this code starts to look dated when viewed through a 2023 lens.

 ### k4zmu2a/SpaceCadetPinball